 What is Charcot foot?

-Charcot foot is a very serious complication of diabetes that can develop if you have nerve damage (peripheral neuropathy) in your feet.
+Charcot foot is a very serious complication of diabetes that can develop if you have nerve damage (known as peripheral sensory neuropathy) in your feet.

-Charcot foot can make the bones of your foot become fragile, which means that they may break or dislocate easily, even if you don’t injure them badly.
+Charcot foot causes the bones of your foot to become fragile, which means that they may break or dislocate easily, even if you don’t injure them directly.
 Most patients cannot recall injuring their feet at all.
 If you have damaged nerves in your feet, you may still be able to walk on your foot after injuring it without feeling any pain.
-If this happens, your foot can become severely deformed.
-The shape of your foot will not return to normal, and this can make it very difficult to find shoes that fit properly.
+If this happens, your foot can become severely deformed and the shape of your foot will not return to normal, which will make it very difficult to find shoes that fit properly.
 It is important that you notice any problem early and get professional help.

-If you develop any of the following problems, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or GP for advice as soon as possible (within 24 hours):
+If you develop any of the problems in the list below, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or doctor (GP) for advice as soon as possible (within 24 hours).

 • New or unexplained pain in your foot